2noise/ChatTTS/README.md

 </div>

 ## Introduction
+> [!Note]
+> This repo contains the basic algorithm infrastructure and some simple examples.

+> [!Tip]
+> For the extended end-user product, please refer to the index repo [Awesome-ChatTTS](https://github.com/libukai/Awesome-ChatTTS) maintained by the community.

 ChatTTS is a text-to-speech model designed specifically for dialogue scenarios such as LLM assistant.

 ### Supported Languages